 After accepting a high school’s headmaster position in Mechanic Falls, Maine, Freelan met and fell in love with Flora Jane Record Tileston.
 Flora was a teacher and competent pianist at the school.
 They married in 1876.

-In 1881 Freelan was diagnosed with tuberculosis.
+In 1881, Freelan was diagnosed with tuberculosis.
 A disease that also claimed the life of his younger brother Solomon at the age of twenty-seven.
-Freelan believed to survive the disease, he needed a career with more movement than a desk-bound headmaster.
+Freelan believed that to survive the disease, he needed a career with more movement than that of a desk-bound headmaster.
 He opened the Stanley Practical Drawing Set factory that same year.
 Unfortunately, a fire destroyed the business a year later, along with his entire investment.

 Stanley Dry Plate Company